Do Your Vendors’ Cybersecurity Practices Make the Grade?

 What can you do?

-Here are three things you can do to protect your organization and your staff, students, and parents.
+Here are things you can do to tighten up your application configurations to protect your organization, staff, students, and parents.

 Vet your vendors

 Every information technology vendor has a digital reputation you can research.
 Vet your vendor by checking their reviews and ratings on business reputation sites like the Better Business Bureau or market research firms like Gartner.
 A simple Google search with your potential vendor and terms like “data breach” or “hack” can also provide valuable information.

 If a vendor doesn’t have these documents or something similar, consider it a significant red flag.
 You should also check their website for certifications and awards.
 If you can’t find any, that might be a question to ask the company representative.

 It would also be beneficial to ask about other customers the vendor serves and their customer retention.
 This might give you an opportunity to reach out to existing clients for more insight into the vendor’s approach to customer service and security.
 If a vendor doesn’t seem to hold on to customers, it could be a sign they weren’t good data stewards or they opened client systems to exploitation.

 Explain your acceptable use policies

 An acceptable use policy (AUP) is a set of rules that govern how technology is used within an organization.
 Your AUP can be a great way to introduce a new vendor to your district’s policies and approaches to prioritizing cybersecurity.
 It is reasonable to require any technicians who will access your network to understand and comply with your AUP.